seopartner71-ux/ai-visibility-framework/AI-Visibility-Framework-v1.md

 - Are important areas missing?
 - Is the brand associated with the intended niche?

----

-### 5.3 Content Analysis
+### 5.3 Content Quality

-Goal: evaluate whether the brand provides enough evidence of expertise.
+Goal: assess the availability of evidence of expertise.

 Checks: